HaohanZou/erase-your-ewaste/README.md

     1. Miramar Recycling Center

-        <code style="color : LightSkyBlue"> Location:  North of state Route 52 at 5165 Convoy St. in San Diego`
+        <code style="color : SpringGreen"> Location:  North of state Route 52 at 5165 Convoy St. in San Diego`

         Operation Hours: Monday through Saturday from 7 a.m. to 4:30 p.m.